blocklet/minimalist-html-demo/README.md

 # Minimalist HTML Demo

 A minimalist Blocklet demo with plain HTML.
-It simply output a "hello world" web page.
+It's simple a web page.

 ## Run and debug in the cloud with Gitpod